How To Keep Your Toilet From Overflowing

 Picture this: You walk into the bathroom only to find water slowly overflowing from your toilet.
 Talk about anxiety!
 This overflow is most likely caused by a leak or a blockage in the tank.

 A clogged toilet is a common occurrence in many households, especially for those living with children.
-If you can see the source of the clog, then it should be removed prior to attempting to flush the toilet.
-If you flush the toilet without removing the clog, there is a risk of water cascading out of your toilet and onto your bathroom floor.
-If the toilet has already been flushed, and it’s a small clog that hasn’t overflowed yet, then a toilet plunger may be used to help clear the clogged drain.
+If you can see the source of the clog, remove it before attempting to flush the toilet.
+If the toilet has already been flushed, and it hasn’t overflowed yet, then a toilet plunger may be used to help clear the clogged drain.

 Bathtubs and sinks aren’t the only places where leaks may occur.
 If you happen to notice a leak in your toilet, then the first thing you should do is shut off the water and call a plumber.